squint-cljs/squint/doc/dev/ideas.md

 runtime conj!
 2-arg fast-path patch handles one fn; this is the general compiler-level fix across all variadic/multi-arity calls.
 See doc/ai/adr/0001 for the variadic/multi-arity codegen this builds on.

+## Registry symbols for type brands (duplicated-runtime interop)

+Squint brands its types with module-local symbols: `TYPE_TAG` in core.js marks lists, lazy seqs, sorted collections (and keyword objects on the keywords-global branch), and the protocol slots (`IEquiv__equiv`, ...) are module-local too.
+Two separately evaluated copies of core.js (a dependency that bundles or vendors squint) therefore produce values that do not recognize each other: a list from copy A is an opaque object to copy B, `=` and the predicates fail across the boundary.

+Idea: create the brand and protocol symbols with `Symbol.for` (the global symbol registry) so branding survives runtime duplication.
+Cross-copy `instanceof` still fails, but everything brand-dispatched (typeConst, protocol lookups, keyword equiv) starts working.
+Interning tables stay per-copy, so cross-copy keyword identity would rely on equiv, not `===`.

+Not a concern for apps with one core.js (the normal case).
+Surfaced by the keywords-global review; the hazard predates keywords and applies to every branded type, so this is worth doing on main independent of that branch.